Fixed point distribution on Hilbert scheme of points: Components of the Hilbert scheme of points

-In the other direction, Satriano and Staal \cite{satriano} found small punctual components, whose dimension is smaller than the curvilinear component, and these are not smoothable punctual components.
-The existence of non-reduced component was proved by Jelisiejew \cite{joachiminventiones}. \item For surfaces ($\Dim \,X=2$) the punctual geometric set $\GHilb^k_p(X)=\Hilb_p^{k}(X) \cap \GHilb^k(X)$ is irreducible and equal to the punctual Hilbert scheme $\Hilb_p^{k}(X)$, however, for $n\ge 3$ $\GHilb^k_p(X)$ is typically not irreducible; its components are called smoothable components of $\Hilb_p^{k}(X)$.
+In the other direction, Satriano and Staal \cite{satriano} recently found small punctual components, whose dimensions are smaller than the curvilinear component.
+These Satriano-Staal components are not smoothable.
+The existence of non-reduced components was recently proved by Jelisiejew \cite{joachiminventiones}. \item For surfaces ($\Dim \,X=2$) the punctual geometric set $\GHilb^k_p(X)=\Hilb_p^{k}(X) \cap \GHilb^k(X)$ is irreducible and equal to the punctual Hilbert scheme $\Hilb_p^{k}(X)$ (see \cite{briancon}).
+However, for $n\ge 3$ $\GHilb^k_p(X)$ is typically not irreducible; its components are called smoothable components of $\Hilb_p^{k}(X)$.
 Again, description of the smoothable components is a hard problem and is unknown in general.
-The Iarrobino-type punctual components are clearly not smoothable: their dimension can be higher than $k\dim(X)$.
-Erman and Velasco \cite{erman} recently constructed big, divisorial smoothable punctual components when $d\ge 4, k\ge 11$.
+The Iarrobino-type very compressed punctual components are clearly not smoothable: their dimension can be higher than $k\dim(X)$.
+Recently big, divisorial smoothable punctual components were found by Cartwright, Erman, Velasco, Viray \cite{Cartwright2009} (when $n\ge 4, k=8$) and Bertone, Cioffi, Roggero \cite{bertone} (when $n=7,k=16$).
 Regarding small smoothable components, it is a conjecture that the curvilinear components (defined below) is the smallest punctual smoothable component. \item A subscheme $\xi \in \Hilb_p^k(X)$ is called curvilinear if $\xi$ is contained in some smooth curve $\calc \subset X$, or equivalently, $\calo_\xi \simeq \CC[z]/z^{k}$.
 The curvilinear locus at $p\in X$ is the set of curvilinear subschemes supported at $p$:

 Note that any curvilinear subscheme contains only one subscheme for any given smaller length and any small deformation of a curvilinear subscheme is again locally curvilinear.

 For surfaces ($\Dim \,X=2$) $\mathrm{Curv}^k_p(X)$ is an irreducible quasi-projective variety of dimension $k-1$ which is an open dense subset in $\Hilb^k_p(X)$ and therefore its closure is the full punctual Hilbert scheme at $p$.
 However, if $n\ge 3$, the punctual Hilbert scheme $\Hilb^k_p(X)$ is not necessarily irreducible or reduced, and it has smoothable and non-smoothable components.
 The closure of the curvilinear locus is one of its smoothable irreducible components as the following lemma shows. \begin{lemma} $\CHilb^k_p(X)=\overline{\mathrm{Curv}^k_p(X)}$ is an irreducible component of the punctual Hilbert scheme $\Hilb^k_p(X)$ of dimension $(n-1)(k-1)$; we call this the curvilinear component. \end{lemma}